robmonie/sc_memory_leak/README.md

-**UPDATE: I pretty confident that this has been addressed by the following pull request - https://github.com/sproutcore/sproutcore20/pull/174
+**UPDATE: I'm pretty confident that this has been addressed by the following pull request - https://github.com/sproutcore/sproutcore20/pull/174

 ## Background